microsoft/CorrelationVector-Swift/README.md

 ## Spin

+[!NOTE]
-**NOTE-:** Spin operator can only be used on v2 correlation vectors
+> Spin operator can only be used on v2 correlation vectors

 ```swift
 let correlationVector = CorrelationVector(.v2)